TeachersPayTeachers/RecommendationsAI/README.md

 - [curl](/curl/) - Examples for doing common tasks with curl commands (REST API)
 - [php](/php/) - Example predict request in php
 - [python](/python/) - Utility scripts in python (using [discovery API](https://developers.google.com/discovery/))

+## TPT

+- Download gcr-poc.json from LastPass, put it in this repo directory

+All scripts must be run from the repository as current working directory.